 I thought that if I did this plywood around the whole kitchen, it would be a little too boring.
 I’m all about clean lines and simplicity, but I felt like it would turn into a giant white slate with no interest.
 To combat that, I built some cubbies to go on the top of the cabinets on the appliance wall.
 I love the four cubbies that I’ve put baskets in, but honestly I don’t love the one above the microwave, so I have some ideas on how to modify that…. coming soon!

 To build the cubbies, I built boxes out of the plywood and trimmed out the front with 1x4s.
 On each end, I used a 1×2 so that proportionately, it was the same as the 1x4s in the middle.

 Then I cut a skinny strip of plywood to fill the space between the top of the boxes and the ceiling and attached it the same way I had the rest of the plywood strips.

 I reattached the crown molding to the top.
 This process taught me that I hate cutting/attaching crown molding up and I’m pretty sure I never want to do that again!
 I also added some chair rail trim around the seam between the plywood and the cabinet.

 To make the crown molding feel a little chunkier, I added a run of thin trim below it.
 I also continued this thin trim and wrapped it around the 1x4s that border the cubbies.

 Lastly, I sacrificed my fingers and caulked all of the seams and filled all of the nail holes.
 Caulking makes such a big difference, but caulking a massive project like this makes my fingers raw!

 Of course everything was screaming to be painted, but there’s no way I could cram all of that into one post!
-Stay tuned though, I’ll be sure to share.
+Check out that post here.